-ISSN 2206-1118 Factsheet no. 20
+ISSN 2206-1118 Factsheet no. 23

-RE 12.11.8
+RE 12.12.8

-Silver-leaved Ironbark and Narrow-leaved Ironbark woodland on metamorphic rocks
+Silver-leaved Ironbark woodland on older volcanic rocks

-Grassy woodlands containing Narrowleaved Ironbark (Eucalyptus crebra) and Silver-leaved Ironbark (Eucalyptus melanophloia) grow on the hills and ranges throughout much of South East Queensland (SEQ).
+Grassy woodlands containing Narrow-leaved Ironbark (Eucalyptus crebra) and Silver-leaved Ironbark (Eucalyptus melanophloia) grow on the hills and ranges throughout much of South East Queensland (SEQ).
 The ironbark woodlands have a relatively open canopy of trees, a sparse cover of shrubs and a dense sward of grasses.

-Ironbark woodlands, such as Regional Ecosystem (RE) 12.11.8, provide a range of important services for people, including native pasture for cattle grazing and plentiful pollen for honey production.
+Ironbark woodlands, such as Regional Ecosystem (RE) 12.12.8, provide a range of important services for people, including native pasture for cattle grazing and plentiful pollen for honey production.
 Ironbark trees provide durable structural timbers and the timbered hills provide a scenic backdrop.

 These grassy woodlands, when intact, protect the slopes from soil erosion enabling rainfall to infiltrate soil and recharge aquifers.
 Despite these economically and socially important qualities, it is easy to take ironbark woodlands for granted.
 For example, only very small areas have been set aside for conservation.
-In addition, five of the eight Regional Ecosystems in which Narrow-leaved Ironbark and/or Silver-leaved Ironbark are the predominant species have an 'of concern' status under Queensland legislation meaning that less than 30% of the original pre-clearing extent remains.
+In addition, five of the eight Regional Ecosystems in which Narrow-leaved Ironbark and/or Silver-leaved Ironbark are the predominant species have an of concern status under Queensland legislation meaning that less than 30% of the original pre-clearing extent remains.